Kyiv Ukraine Temple

 Introduced in 1991, the Church grew steadily in the eastern European nation of Ukraine, reaching a milestone on May 30, 2004, when Elder Russell M. Nelson of the Quorum of the Twelve Apostles organized the first stake of seven wards in Kyiv.
 Elder Nelson blessed members to love their neighbors as Christ that many more stakes might be organized.
 He also encouraged them in their family history work in preparation for the temple.3

-Ground was broken for the Kyiv Ukraine Temple on Saturday, June 23, 2007—nearly nine years since its announcement—coinciding with the 97th birthday of President Gordon B. Hinckley.
+Ground was broken for the Kyiv Ukraine Temple on Saturday, June 23, 2007—nearly nine years after its announcement—coinciding with the 97th birthday of President Gordon B. Hinckley.
 The event was indeed a fitting tribute to this inspired leader, whose program for accelerated temple construction worldwide paved the way for this temple.4

 On Saturday, September 19, 2009, about 680 members of the Kyiv Ukraine Stake, outlying mission branches, and their friends gathered to witness the raising of Moroni atop the spire of the Kyiv Ukraine Temple.
 The event marked a major milestone in the construction of the temple.